AlexVesely/AV-Boulder-Dash/README.md

-Initial ReadMe

-Link to original Boulder Dash: https://github.com/Karamveer9200/Boulder-Dash-Remake
+Link to original Boulder Dash Group Project: https://github.com/Karamveer9200/Boulder-Dash-Remake

+## About

+Copied my groups project to a personal repository to refactor and showcase my work.

+-My contributions...

-## 🙌 Acknowledgements
+## Acknowledgements

 A big thank you to my teammates for their collaboration and hard work on this project:
 - @Rago179